szastupov/progress-arc-component/README.md

 #### Customization

-ProgressArc generates SVG which can be style with styled-components:
+ProgressArc generates SVG that can be styled with [styled-components][1]:

 ```javascript
 import styled from 'styled-components'